 What can I expect during a pediatric care visit?

 Family Urgent Care makes every effort to ensure you and your child are seen promptly.
 During a pediatric care visit, you can expect a comprehensive evaluation from a provider at Family Urgent Care.
 Your provider reviews your child’s symptoms and medical history and conducts a physical exam.
-If needed, they may also perform on-site X-rays.

 After the evaluation, your provider develops a treatment plan specific to your child’s needs, which may include stitches, prescription medication, referrals to specialists, and recommendations for at-home care, depending on their condition.